itsmeipg/mpv-config/README.md

 # In progress
 - Update SSimDownscaler/Check other shaders/scripts to update.
-- Basically major update coming soon that updates literally everything.
-- Add option to put profiles into submenu.
-Add option to change profile submenu name.
 - Add interpolation submenu instead of single toggle.
 Add options for tscale, tscale-clamp, tscale-radius, tscale-blur.
 Add profiles.
 - Change tscale-radius in mpv.conf to .955 and tscale-clamp to 0.
-- Add color profiles.
-- Add adjustable deband settings in deband section.
 - Add deinterlace.
 Remove auto-deinterlace script.
 Add footnote that shows if video current video is interlaced.
-- Use new action buttons to increase/decrease color properties.
 - Update README.md pictures.
-At least try to make less commits or try using another branch before merging into main.
-(I think that's how it works?)
 - Work on uosc-subtitle-settings.lua.
-Make hint values disappear if different from mpv defaults, instead of mpv.conf's defaults.
 Replace radio buttons with active state.
 Clean up code logic.
 - Test if audio-normalize-downmix has an effect on sofalizer.

 # Theme